QWxleA/quartz/content/Questions help us to actively search instead of passively receive (information).md

 ### What is **HQ&A**? #flashcard
 - highlight the main points
 - ask questions → main points should answer
-- can I explain it? [[🌱 feynman technique]] → can I explain it to a 12 year old?
+- can I explain it? [[feynman technique drawing]] → can I explain it to a 12 year old?

 ---
 ## Related